dotnet/docs/docs/framework/wpf/advanced/walkthrough-arranging-windows-forms-controls-in-wpf.md

 4. Click the **Click to make invisible** button to make the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element invisible.

 5. Click the **Click to collapse** button to hide the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element from the layout entirely.
-When the [!INCLUDE[TLA#tla_winforms](../../../../includes/tlasharptla-winforms-md.md)] control is collapsed, the surrounding elements are rearranged to occupy its space.
+When the Windows Forms control is collapsed, the surrounding elements are rearranged to occupy its space.

 ## Hosting a Control That Does Not Stretch

-Some [!INCLUDE[TLA#tla_winforms](../../../../includes/tlasharptla-winforms-md.md)] controls have a fixed size and do not stretch to fill available space in the layout.
+Some Windows Forms controls have a fixed size and do not stretch to fill available space in the layout.
 For example, the <xref:System.Windows.Forms.MonthCalendar> control displays a month in a fixed space.

 To host a control that does not stretch, follow these steps: